 Most interesting is that attempts to document this esoteric knowledge always seem to fail.
 What we find is nothing more than philosophical ramblings.
 Perhaps this is why all the great sages teach their students through personal instruction.
 A knowledgeable teacher is necessary to assess the student’s readiness.
-This is the only way to provide the correct teaching at the right time.
+It’s the only way to provide the correct teaching at the right time.
 It requires the right Mantra, the right Sutra, at precisely the right time.

 The meaning of this knowledge is powerful and dangerous in the hands of the person who is not ready to handle it.
-So, instruction is often shrouded in parable and analogy.
+So, instruction is often shrouded in parables and analogy.
 In this way, only those who understand can use esoteric knowledge.
 It is the difference between seeing a picture of someone kissing and kissing someone you love.

 Kybalion Principles and Meaning

 The Kybalion is the name given to one of the early oral traditions of Hermetics.
 We have lost the exact significance and meaning of the term.
 The writings that exist contain a collection of mantras, sutras, maxims, axioms and precepts, and parables.